Glenis studied for a B.A (Hons) in English Literature after retirement. She was awarded a degree at the age of 67.

 The Tone of 'To My Valentine'

-- there is no pattern to the syllables in the lines - the lines are of a dissimilar length and irregular metre, varying from six syllables to twelve syllables.
+- There is no pattern to the syllables in the lines—the lines are of a dissimilar length and irregular metre, varying from 6–12 syllables.
 The rhythm is rather sing-song.

 Clarification of Reference to the Axis in the First Verse of 'To My Valentine'